Micro-STAMP/microstamp/README.md

 ### Step 4: Run the microstamp-authorization-server microservice

+Open a new terminal window to execute the microstamp-authorization-server microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-authorization-server.png" alt="Running the service registry">
 	<figcaption>Figure: Running the microservice-authorization-server microservice.</figcaption>
 </figure>

 ### Step 5: Run the microstamp-api-gateway microservice

+Open a new terminal window to execute the microstamp-api-gateway microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-api-gateway.png" alt="Running the service registry">